kdcwinner/quotes-api/README.md

 composer install

-# rename .env-example file to .env
+# Rename .env-example file to .env

 # Set up your database setting in .env file